ThreeSixtyGiving/standard/documentation/reference.md

 |Last modified|When information about this transaction was last updated.|datetime|False|

+### Conformance

+In order to conform with the spreadsheet standard:

+You must:

+* **Read the column definitions carefully and follow the format they request** - for example, formatting identifiers and dates according to the standard.
+Full reference information is provided below.
+* **Provide an identifier** for each grant
+* **Update the last modified date** whenever the status of a grant changes

+You can:

+* **Remove or hide non-required columns that you are not using** - although make sure you check any [hidden columns](#hidden-columns) before publishing your data, and always remove rather than hide sensitive information.
+* **Re-order the columns** so that information is arranged in the way you want
+* **Add extra columns** to include information you want to share, but that is not covered by the standard.

+You must not:

+* **Add extra rows at the top of the table**
+* **Change the field names provided by the standard**

 ## JSON data model

 The 360 Giving standard is defined by a modified [JSON Schema](http://json-schema.org/).
 This details the entities that can be described using the standard, and the properties it recognises.